-The physical aim of this epic expedition is to trek North Korea’s wild National Parks, whose peaks include Mount Myohyang – the Mysterious Fragrant Mountain – and Mount Kumgang.
-Both have been nominated for UNESCO protection.
+Your fitness will be put to the test as you trek North Korea’s wild National Parks, to reach the summits of Piro peak in the Myohyang region and Mount Kumgang, which has been nominated for UNESCO protection.
 Myohyang is named after the mystical shapes and inexplicable fragrances found locally and deemed a sacred site; local legends call it the home of King Tangun, forefather of the Korean people.

 - Explore Kumgang’s dramatic landscapes reaching 1638m.

-- Aim to camp out (a very rare activity) in wild North Korea.
+- Camp out (a very rare activity) in wild North Korea.

 - Visit capital Pyongyang and its monumental architecture.